anandijain/stream_list/README.md

 * culture some random stuff and do pcr and electrophoresis
 * model LUCA
 * download a ton of genomes, iteratively refine them to figure out which genes are the most conserved DIY phylogenetics
+* does alphafold have a ribosome world model implicitly learned? basically an AI molecular dynamics project

 ### bend
 * diy interaction combinators